e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Spec.** [§4.1][s4-1], [§11.3][s11-3], [§14.2][s14-2], [§14.4][s14-4], [§14.6][s14-6], [Appendix C][sC]

-**Rationale.** "Slot" was opaque coinage: it demanded a recall step on every read, where "root input" decodes itself — and under the uniform root doctrine the definition collapses to near-tautology (a root input is the root component's input face), which is what vocabulary should do.
+**Rationale.** "Slot" was opaque coinage: it demanded a recall step on every read, where "root input" decodes itself — and under [D-208][d-208] the definition collapses to near-tautology (a root input is the root component's input face), which is what vocabulary should do.
 The qualifier "root" carries the real distinction against the input ports, faces and entries that exist at every level.
 The bare spellings `inputs` and `get_input` are safe in their scopes — nothing else in a fragment payload or the selector family could be meant — and `get_input`/`get_output` gain symmetry, with the inherent addressing asymmetry (face name vs structural path, [§11.3][s11-3]'s write-surface rule) accepted.

 **Rejected.**
 - *Keeping "slot":* brevity was its only virtue; it never carried its meaning.
 - *`get_root_input`:* precise but heavy in the selector family's register.

+### D-207 — Route every connection one level: faces are the only cross-boundary currency

+**Status.** ratified

+**Position.** Deep connection paths are removed: every endpoint in the three wiring declarations addresses an immediate child (container elements included) and one of its faces.
+Supersedes [D-009][d-009].
+The bundled rulings:

+- `child_connections` wires sibling faces, `input_connections` routes each
+  face to immediate children's faces, `output_connections` sources each face from an immediate child's face — the generic-seam stop becomes the universal rule.
+- The face graph is therefore total — every signal crossing an assembly boundary bears a declared face there — and the `Build` retains it, input side beside the output side, so per-level `at` addressing of a fragment's `inputs` payload resolves (amending [D-065][d-065]'s "deep `at` only within owned concrete subtrees" clause: a prefix stops at faces on every child, owned or not).
+- Deep structural paths survive on the read side — inspection, logging, provenance — untouched.

+**Spec.** [§6.1][s6-1], [§8.6][s8-6], [§8.8][s8-8], [§9.2][s9-2], [§13.3][s13-3], [§14.2][s14-2], [§14.3][s14-3]

+**Rationale.** The deep-path privilege made the face graph structurally
+partial: a root claim could cross intermediate boundaries without acquiring a face at any of them, leaving those levels blind to the signals traversing them — surfaced by the condition algebra, where `at("sub", fragment(inputs = …))` had no name to resolve against, and whether it could resolve depended on how an ancestor happened to spell a route.
+The privilege had meanwhile lost most of its value to the design's own growth: every level of a realistic tree is a generic seam ([§8.8][s8-8]), where one-level routing was already mandatory, and the worked assemblies route per level via `input_passthrough` and the single-authored feed list.
+Clarity and symmetry outrank convenience: the residual ceremony has sanctioned computed spellings ([§8.8][s8-8]), parallel routes proliferating through several boundaries are the signal to gather them into a custom type, and convenience remains recoverable a posteriori as sugar where clarity does not.

+**Rejected.**
+- *Deep paths within owned assembly types ([D-009][d-009]'s position):* the bypass is the one place structure leaks across a boundary [§8.3][s8-3] declares closed, and the partiality it induces in the face graph is invisible from a fragment author's seat.
+- *Keeping deep paths, retaining the partial face graph:* fixes the literal `at` refusal; leaves resolvability an accident of ancestor spelling.
+- *Bundled faces as the universal ceremony mitigation:* bundling serves component-fed signal highways; at a root input it collides with [§4.3][s4-3]'s write-side granularity and forfeits partial scripting ([§8.8][s8-8]).

+### D-208 — Root inputs are the root component's input faces, whatever its class

+**Status.** ratified

+**Position.** The build accepts any component as root, and the model's root inputs are the root's input faces uniformly.
+The bundled rulings:

+- For an assembly they are its `input_connections` keys, each traced through the total face chain ([D-207][d-207]) to leaf input entries; for a primitive, its `input_types` keys directly — [D-172][d-172]'s kind-blind faces applied at the root.
+- Types keep their derivation (the ultimate consuming entry at the activation scalar, [§8.2][s8-2]'s tight-bound rule; a primitive root's face is its own consuming entry), and [§8.2][s8-2]'s primitive-root refusal is retired.
+- Abstract-at-root is unchanged: a primitive with an abstract input entry still cannot be built bare, and the component test rig ([§13.7][s13-7]) keeps its stubbing role, losing only its gate status.

+**Spec.** [§8.2][s8-2], [§8.6][s8-6], [§9.1][s9-1], [§9.3][s9-3], [§11.3][s11-3], [§13.7][s13-7]

+**Rationale.** The refusal existed because no rule made a primitive root's unfed inputs root inputs; the uniform doctrine supplies one with no new vocabulary, and the one-child wrapper it forced on leaf exercise added a level of ceremony without adding information.

+**Rejected.**
+- *Keeping the assembly-only root:* with the doctrine uniform, the remaining justification was the rig idiom, which survives on its own merits.

+### D-209 — Build `output_passthrough`

+**Status.** ratified

+**Position.** `output_passthrough` is promoted from guarded addition to built helper (annotating [D-171][d-171]): the sibling of `input_passthrough`, splatted into `output_connections`, reading `output_faces(child)` with the same `prefix`/`sep`/`except`/`only` surface.

+**Spec.** [§8.8][s8-8], [Appendix B][sB]

+**Rationale.** [D-171][d-171] kept it guarded for want of a demonstrated consumer.
+[D-207][d-207] supplies one: with deep sourcing removed, every level re-exports the outputs it surfaces, and the output side needs the computed spelling the input side already has.

+**Rejected.**
+- *Keeping it guarded:* the consumer has arrived.

 <!-- citation link definitions — generated by tools/linkify.jl; do not edit -->
 [d-001]: #d-001--hybrid-causal-formalism-with-two-tier-events-and-projection